Guinness Record: Arctic Row

 Men’s Journal Article

-We are four explorers raising awareness about the Arctic Ocean by undertaking the first, non-stop, unsupported row across the Arctic Ocean.
+We were four explorers raising awareness about the Arctic Ocean by undertaking the first, non-stop, unsupported row across the Arctic Ocean.
 Our expedition delved into Arctic related issues that effect us all: climate change, energy innovation & environmental protection.

 Boat Shape: Unlike traditional rowboats, the rowing vessel is built with the latest in rowing technology.
 The team will have two watertight cabins – one is for sleeping and the other is for gear and food.